Canberkkmn/SecureNotes/README.md

 # SecureNotes

 SecureNotes is a secure note-taking application build with security practices.
-It utilizes **Node.js, Express, and MongoDB** for backend services while ensuring security through JWT authentication (migrating to HttpOnly cookies), CSRF protection, and rate limiting, powered by Reac
+It utilizes **React.js, Node.js, Express, and MongoDB** for backend services while ensuring security through JWT authentication, CSRF protection, and rate limiting.

 ## Features